-Keeping Your Weapon Clean - Military Gun Oil
+Keeping Your Weapon Clean: Military Gun Oil

-During your deployment you’ll clean your weapon at least once a day if you leave the wire.
-If you never leave base, you’ll still pack it everywhere you go and need to clean it at least once a week for inspections.
+During your deployment, you’ll clean your weapon at least once a day if you leave the wire.
+If you never leave the base, you’ll still pack it everywhere you go and need to clean it at least once a week for inspections.

-While still home go to Wal-Mart, your local Sporting Goods Store, or www.CheaperThanDirt.com and get a .22 caliber bore snake.
+While still home, go to Wal-Mart or your local Sporting Goods Store and get a .22 caliber bore snake.
 This is simply a rope with one end being the exact size of the M16’s barrel.
-At the other end is a lead weight which you insert through the receiver and down through the barrel.
+At the other end is a lead weight that you insert through the receiver and down through the barrel.

-Then when you get to Kuwait on your way up to Iraq or Afghanistan, hit the PX and buy four products.
+Then when you get to Kuwait—on your way up to Iraq or Afghanistan—or as you head toward any dessert deployment, hit the PX and buy four products.
+Some of these items you can also buy from online retailers such as Amazon.

 The first is a product called Simple Green Decreasing Wipes.
 They come in a plastic container that looks like baby wipes.
 These are used when the weapon is really dirty.
-It’ll clean up that nasty Iraqi peanut butter-like mud in quick fashion.
-Two of these tubs of wipes should last until you go on Leave and get back down to Kuwait.
-Unless of course you’re Infantry or anal about your weapon, in that case I’d recommend getting three tubs.
+It’ll clean up that nasty mud in a quick fashion.
+Two of these tubs of wipes should last until you go on leave.
+Unless of course, you’re Infantry or particular about your weapon, in that case, I’d recommend getting three tubs.

 Caution, do not use Rem-Oil, WD-40 or even that military-issued CLP as it does nothing but attract sand.
 This is a great product to carry with you and administer just a drop in those receiver holes throughout the mission if you’re seeing a lot of action.
 This really makes a big difference in the reliability of your M16.

+The final product is Tuf-Cloth by Sentry.
+These are lightweight rags in Ziploc bags.
 This is the final step in desert weapon cleaning.
 Use it to wipe down the individual parts before reassembling your rifle.
 It applies a beautiful coat of that good oil that won’t attract dust to your weapon, knife, or any other metal products.

-When the rags start to dry out, just apply a little of that Tuf-Glide oil directly to them in the bag and they’ll come right back to life.
+When the Tuf-Cloth rags start to dry out, just apply a little of that Tuf-Glide oil directly to them in the bag and they’ll come right back to life.
 One of these should last six months if you keep it sealed.
 When you buy a new one, take the old rag and store it in the magazine well of your M16 while on base to keep out the sand and dust.